 From price per rider (based on dual occupancy)

-Unless otherwise noted, bikes come with fully comprehensive insurance, top boxes, side panniers, wet weather gear, jackets, gloves and a helmet if required)
+Unless otherwise noted, bikes come with fully comprehensive insurance, GPS unit (one per group), top boxes, side panniers, wet weather gear, jackets, gloves and a helmet if required.

 Prices are to be used as a guide and will be confirmed before booking.